tariaherbert/Wells-Fargo/README.md

 ![Delinquency Status](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/model%20robustness%20delinquincy%20status.png)
 ![Mortgage](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/model%20robustness%20mortgage.png)
 ![Utilization](https://github.com/tariaherbert/Wells-Fargo/blob/main/graphs/model%20robustness%20utilization.png)
 * **The model robustness output indicates that out of the three models, GAMI-Net is the most robust model.
 The GAMI-Net model reacts well to the imputation of noise into the data.
 The XGB2 model has the highest accuracy associated with 0 pertubation (noise), but drops rapidly once noise is inputed into the data.
-After analyzing specific features, the XGB2 model responds the best to noise imputation for all features except Amount Past Due.**
+After analyzing specific features, the XGB2 model responds the best to noise imputation for all features except Amount Past Due and Balance.**

 ### Model Fairness